Juliette Fay

 The Healing Power of Fiction

-March 20, 2013 By Juliette Fay 4 Comments
+March 20, 2013 Juliette Fay 4 Comments

 The best fictional characters are the ones we would be friends with if they weren’t so … you know … fictional.Not to say our favorite book-friends are perfect—their shortcomings are what make them intriguing.
-Their struggles become our struggles, as we hope, page after page, t … [Read more...]
+Their struggles become our struggles, as we hope, page after page, … [Read more...]

 Desperately Seeking Anne Tyler: Starting a Novel and Looking for Inspiration

-March 5, 2013 By Juliette Fay 3 Comments
+March 5, 2013 Juliette Fay 3 Comments

 I’m about to start writing a new novel and I’m slightly terrified.What makes it so gut-twisting scary?
 I really have no idea.
 I’ve done it before and survived without any noticeable scars.
 In fact, once I’d started it was rather pleasant.
 I love spinning a story, birthing the … [Read more...]